 Flashes and floaters

-Floaters are a relatively common occurrence, whereby you see what appears to be small object (sometimes like a "fly") in your vision.
+Floaters are a relatively common occurrence, whereby you see what appears to be a small object (sometimes like a "fly" or a "cobweb") in your vision.
 They tend to move away when you try to look directly at them.
 They are easier to visualise when you look at a white background such as a wall, ceiling or a page of book.

-Floaters occur naturally in the eye, sometimes more with age.
-Sometimes you may experience a large number of floaters all at once, sometimes this sudden onset of floaters can be accompanied by a period of flashing lights or sparks in your vision.
+Floaters occur naturally in the eye with age.
+Sometimes you may experience a large number of floaters all at once, and this sudden onset of floaters may be accompanied by a period of flashing lights or sparks in your vision.

 If you experience a sudden onset of floaters and/or flashing lights you should be checked by us as soon as possible as these can be signs of a retinal tear or detachment.